observablehq/framework/docs/javascript/imports.md

 ## Implicit imports

 For convenience, Framework provides recommended libraries by default in Markdown.
-These implicit imports are only evaluated if you reference the corresponding symbol and hence don’t add overhead if you don’t use them; for example, D3 won’t be loaded unless you have an unbound reference to `d3`.
+These implicit imports are only evaluated if you reference the corresponding symbol and hence don’t add overhead if you don’t use them; for example, D3 won’t be loaded unless you reference `d3`.

 Click on any of the imported symbols below to learn more.